-In determining the size of an option grant to a named executive officer, the Compensation Committee considers not only competitive market factors, changes in responsibility and the executive officers' achievement of pre-established goals, but also the number, term and vesting of options previously granted to the officer.
-The Compensation Committee may also consider the total compensation package or changes made thereto, when determining whether to make an option award.
+In determining the size of a share-based award to a named executive officer, the Compensation Committee considers not only competitive market factors, changes in responsibility and the executive officer's achievement of pre-established goals, but also the number, term and vesting of stock-based awards previously granted to the officer.
+The Compensation Committee may also consider the total compensation package or changes made thereto, when determining whether to make a stock-based award.
+The number of shares granted to each named executive officer is determined by the Compensation Committee based on its consideration of the named executive officer's individual responsibilities and ability to significantly enhance key company initiatives.
+In connection with its review of compensation matters for the Company's executive officers, the Compensation Committee also reviews information regarding the overall compensation, including stock-based awards, of similarly situated executives at peer companies.
+The Compensation Committee makes recommendations to the Board of Directors with respect to such awards based on the foregoing facts.